 Topsoil (first 20 cm deep) Subsoil Well structured Plenty of spaces or pores between the aggregates.
 You can easily crumble moist soil clumps between your thumb and finger.
 Larger blocks or clumps than the topsoil, with many vertical cracks or channels.
 It can easily be broken apart when moist.
-Poorly structured boorly Course aggregates of soil with few pores.
-You will find it hard to break the clumps apart even when the soil is moiet be satisfactory, or the cor Also dense and may form a hard pan with few pores or cracks in the soil.
+Poorly structured Dense aggregates of soil with few pores.
+You will find it hard to break the clumps apart even when the soil is moist.
+Also dense and may form a hard pan with few pores or cracks in the soil.
 Below the pan, the soil structure may be satisfactory, or the compaction may go deeper into the subsoil.